kin-au/manam-recipes/README.md

 - As a user, I want to view any dependent sub-recipes (e.g. sauces) as a pop-up overlay
 - As a user, when viewing a sub-recipe on a pop-up overlay, I want to be able to click a link to view it as a standalone recipe
 - As a user, I want to be able to select between light and dark view

+##### Additional requirements

+- Enable straightforward updating and maintenance of recipes data by a relatively non-technically inclined individual, using a markup-like language